|

 squarewave timbre which starts 1 note lower and quickly howls up to the

-final note (resembling bagpipes); they all have a different pulse width
+final note (resembling bagpipes), and these all have a different pulse

-and version 1 and 3 fade silent (by decay envelope).
-The "telephone" is
+width and version 1 and 3 fade silent (by decay envelope).
+The "telephone"

-simply the chorus version of "mandolin".
-The "ghost" is a thin timbre with
+is simply the chorus version of "mandolin".
+The "ghost" is a thin timbre

-fast, strong vibrato that fades silent.
-The pitch envelopes of the sounds
+with fast, strong vibrato that fades silent.
+The pitch envelopes of the

-are very coarse and gritty, thus they do rather a portamento than a glissando.
+sounds are very coarse and grainy, thus they do rather a portamento than

 The accompaniment section behaves much like on MC-3, but an improvement